An Arithmetic Count of the Lines on a Smooth Cubic Surface: Introduction

-Jesse Leo Kass was partially sponsored by the Simons Foundation under Grant Number 429929 and the National Security Agency under Grant Number H98230-15-1-0264.
+Jesse Leo Kass was partially sponsored by the Simons Foundation under Grant Number 429929, by the National Security Agency under Grant Number H98230-15-1-0264, and by the National Science Foundation under Grant Number DMS-2001565.
 The United States Government is authorized to reproduce and distribute reprints notwithstanding any copyright notation herein.
-This manuscript is submitted for publication with the understanding that the United States Government is authorized to reproduce and distribute reprints.
+This manuscript was submitted for publication with the understanding that the United States Government is authorized to reproduce and distribute reprints.

-Kirsten Wickelgren was partially supported by National Science Foundation Award DMS-1406380 and DMS-1552730.
+Kirsten Wickelgren was partially supported by National Science Foundation Award DMS-1406380, DMS-1552730 and DMS-2001890.